Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 Assess your deployment and administration process

-After you build the inventories, assess the operational and deployment processes for your database, to determine how they need to be adapted to facilitate your migration.
+After you build the inventories, assess the operational and deployment processes for your database to determine how you need to adapt them to facilitate your migration.
 These processes are fundamental to how you prepare and maintain your production environment.

 Consider how you complete the following tasks: